stephenslab/mixsqp-paper/README.md

 ## What's included

 ```
+├── data
 ├── analysis
+├── scripts
 ├── code
-├── data
-├── docs
 ├── output
-└── scripts
+└── docs
 ```

 + The `data` directory is where raw and simulated data are stored.

 + The `analysis` directory contains Jupyter notebooks illustrating the optimization methods on simulated data sets.
+The Julia code in these notebooks has been tested in Julia 1.1.1.

-+ The `scripts` directory contains various Julia and MATLAB scripts implementing some of the numerical experiments, including R scripts to generate plots for the paper.
-The MATLAB scripts were run in MATLAB 9.5.0 (2018b).
++ The `scripts` directory contains various Julia and MATLAB scripts implementing some of the numerical experiments described in the paper.
+It also includes the R scripts to generate plots for the paper.
+The Julia and MATLAB scripts were tested in Julia 1.1.1 and MATLAB 9.5.0 (2018b).

 + The `code` directory contains Julia and MATLAB code implementing the optimization algorithms, as well as other code used in the numerical experiments.

-+ The `docs` directory contains webpages generated from the Jupyter notebooks.

 + Results of the demos and numerical experiments are stored in the `output` directory.

++ The `docs` directory contains webpages generated from the Jupyter notebooks using the [nbconvert][https://nbconvert.readthedocs.io] program.

 ## Setup instructions